spamegg1/tryhackme/02-cyber-security-101/01-start-your-cyber-security-journey/03-search-skills.md

 Instead, one recommendation is to use a temporary email address to discover these platforms without linking them to your real email addresses;
 once done, you can terminate the accounts and associated email addresses.
-One reason for not using your primary account is that you don’t want your contacts to start connecting with you there when you are only temporarily exploring a platform.
+One reason for not using your primary account is that you don't want your contacts to start connecting with you there when you are only temporarily exploring a platform.